fiske-halsen/DbEksamen-Soft1sem/README.md

 ```

-> :warning: Make sure that you have no instances of a postgres, mongo, redis og neo4j docker running and these ports should available and docker is installed on your local machine:
+> :warning: Make sure that you have no instances of a postgres, mongo, redis og neo4j docker running and these ports should available and docker should be installed on your local machine:
 >
 > * https://localhost:5001 for Api gateway
 > * https://localhost:5002 for Mongo Api